Places Visited: Phnom Penh, Siem Reap, Luang Prabang, Hanoi, Halong Bay, Hue, Hoi An, Ho Chi Minh City

 Hue, Hoi An

-In the morning drive to Danang ( 3-4 hours), crossing the picturesque Hai Van pass.
-Also have the chance to visit the Cham Museum which houses the finest examples of Cham art, reflecting 1,000 years of Hindu influence in Vietnam.
-Continue the drive south to Hoi An, past the Marble Mountains and numerous villages, before checking in at the Emm Hoi An hotel or similar for two nights.
+In the morning drive to Danang (3-4 hours), crossing the picturesque Hai Van pass.
+Also have the chance to visit the Cham Museum.
+Continue the drive south to Hoi An, past the Marble Mountains before checking in at the Hoi An Silk Village Resort or similar for two nights.

 Enjoy a morning walking tour of Hoi An, once a prosperous trading post.
-Afternoon at leisure.
+Spend the afternoon at leisure.

 Hoi An, Ho Chi Minh City

 Fly from Danang to Ho Chi Minh City, the largest of the Vietnamese cities.
 Visit Cu Chi Tunnels, outside the city.
 Stay at the Saigon Prince or similar for three nights.